Where are you planning to go on your next school trip? Do you think your choice of destination will offer fantastic learning beyond the classroom?

 Well, then the Forest Therapy session at Melbourne Gardens will take every student for a slow walk through Cranbourne Gardens.
-They’ll love to meet the Southern Brown Bandicoots called the bushland home.
+They’d love to meet the Southern Brown Bandicoots called the bushland home.

 The garden is home to some magnificent towering forest giants including a 150-year-old Queensland Kauri, a native softwood with pale cream to pinkish-brown heartwood, and a straight grain – just one magnificent finding for kids.

 This place combines natural structure, genetics, as well as ecology, and their importance to life and the economy.
 The garden’s beautiful plants provide the best escape from the bustling city which at the same time offers students personal learning experiences.

 This will allow our class to explore indigenous plants that can be the best supplementary material in their science class.